realworldocaml/book/en/02-guided-tour.md

 Here, we use a new piece of syntax, the `match` statement, to do the pattern matching.
-A `match` statement lets you do a case analysis driven by the shape of a datastructure, and it can be used for many different datastructres in OCaml.
+A `match` statement lets you do a case analysis driven by the shape of a data structure, and it can be used for many different data structures in OCaml.

 This is the basic shape of a match statement.